toliaqat/xenon-wiki/QueryTaskService.md

 ## OData filter queries

 The document index can also be queried using a subset of the [OData](http://www.odata.org/documentation/odata-version-2-0/uri-conventions/#4.5) `$filter` specification.
-This is to aid in querying interactively without the use of tools like `dcpc` to form `querySpec` documents.
+This is to aid in querying interactively without the use of tools like `xenonc` to form `querySpec` documents.

 To use OData `$filter` based queries, issue a `GET` on `/core/odata-queries?$filter(...)` with the appropriate filter parameters.
 This will result in a direct query task with equivalent an `querySpec`.
 The `DIRECT` query has the `EXPAND` option so results will be embedded in the results.